fff7d1bc/better-initramfs/README.rst

 Download
 ====================

 .. important:: Be aware!
-Current code is under heavy development, make sure to read **ChangeLog** before start with better-initramfs.
+Current code is under heavy development, make sure to read **ChangeLog** before starting with better-initramfs.

 Clone git repository from github::